melledijkstra/melledijkstra.github.io/_stories/2019-12-29-electron-grpc-chat.md

 ...<br/>
 ...<br/>

-In the mean time let's copy the proto file which I used for the python part of the application.
+In the meantime, let's copy the proto file which I used for the python part of the application.
 It is a really simple protobuf file.

 ```proto